EchoGen: Generating Visual Echoes in Any Scene via Feed-Forward Subject-Driven Auto-Regressive Model: Experiment

 \textbf{Distinct semantic feature injection strategies}.
 We explore the most effective method to guide the synthesis process conditioned on the semantic features of reference images. \Cref{tab:dino_inject} presents an analysis comparing two distinct feature injection modules: multi-modal attention and cross-attention.
 Our results indicate that while the multi-modal module achieves slightly better alignment with text prompts, the cross-attention mechanism yields significantly superior subject fidelity, as evidenced by a notably higher DINO score.
 Based on this, we opted to utilize cross-attention for injecting the semantic features in all subsequent experiments, rather than the multi-modal attention.

 \textbf{Enhancing subject fidelity with detailed content features.} Considering the absence of local details in the semantic features of the reference images, we incorporate a secondary pathway that injects localized content features of the subject.
 These features, extracted by the FLUX.1-dev VAE, are used to guide the synthesis of the fine-grained local details of the subject.
-The ablation study detailed in \Cref{tab:content} demonstrates that employing a multi-modal attention mechanism to infuse these content features substantially enhances the subject-fidelity of the generated samples, yielding a significant increase in the CLIP-I metric.
+The ablation study detailed in \Cref{tab:content} shows that employing a multi-modal attention mechanism to infuse these content features substantially improves the subject-fidelity of the generated samples, yielding a significant increase in CLIP-I.

+\textbf{Qualitative analysis of the effect of semantic and content feature injection.} We further qualitatively dissect the effect of each feature component to validate our design.
+As shown in \Cref{fig:quali_abla}, starting from the base Infinity backbone, introducing semantic features extracted by DINOv2 enables the generator to synthesize subjects that faithfully preserve the reference subject's structure and style.
+Moreover, further incorporating content features from the FLUX.1-dev VAE significantly enhances EchoGen's capability to render fine-grained, coherent details (\textit{e.g.}, the facial features of the robot toy and the fluffy dog, as well as the material and color of the shoe uppers).
+These qualitative results confirm the effectiveness of our dual-path injection design, where semantic and content features play distinct yet complementary roles.

 \textbf{Subject Segmentation}.
 To mitigate the influence of irrelevant background noise and focus on the primary subject, we leverage the Qwen2.5-VL vision language model~\citep{Qwen2.5-VL} and the GroundingDINO segmentation model~\citep{liu2024grounding} to segment the subject from the reference image.
-We conducted an ablation study with models that solely inject semantic features through decoupled cross-attention, detailed in \Cref{tab:grounding}, to validate the efficacy of the echo segmentation protocol.
+We conducted an ablation study, detailed in \Cref{tab:grounding}, to validate the efficacy of the echo segmentation protocol.
 The results confirm that the introduction of subject segmentation significantly enhances the generation performance, which is observed in the preservation of subject features, and demonstrate that isolating the main subject is critical to producing more accurate and faithful outputs.

 \textbf{Subject-text classifier-free guidance}.
 As detailed in \Cref{fig:cfg}, our experiments reveal a clear trade-off governed by the CFG hyperparameters within a proper scope.
 As the subject guidance weight $\gamma_I$ increases, subject fidelity improves, as indicated by higher CLIP-I and DINO scores.
 Conversely, this gain is accompanied by reduced text alignment, reflected in lower CLIP-T. The inverse relationship is observed when increasing the text condition scaling coefficient $\gamma_t$.
 This empirical result demonstrates the efficacy and flexibility of our CFG design, enabling users to dynamically adjust the balance between preserving reference image features and adhering to the text prompt.